Ramya-V6/Payment-Gateway-Integration-Project/README.md

 # Payment-Gateway-Integration-Project
-It is a website to make payment using HTML, CSS, JS. for an NGO.
+It is a website to make payment for an NGO.
+This is designed completely using HTML, CSS, JS.
+For payment RazorPay is used.